MagoroGraphics/MagoroGraphics/README.md

 # Hello, I'm Mario! 👋

-## I'm a Software Developer with experience in React, Ruby on Rails, Java and Python.
+## I'm a Software Engineer with experience in React, Ruby on Rails, Java and Python.

 - Currently improving my knowledge in: Typescript, Ruby on Rails.